Having a reliable BJJ sparring partner is integral to your jiu-jitsu journey. Elevate your role as a BJJ training partner with these tips.

 Be Encouraging, Positive, and Adaptive During BJJ Training:

 Acknowledge that everyone possesses strengths and weaknesses in BJJ, and individuals may have distinct goals.
 It's crucial to train with a diverse range of partners, even if they differ in skill levels or interests.
 This means occasionally partnering with a BJJ hobbyist, especially if you're a competitor or an upper belt.
 In such cases, make it a point to be encouraging, offer guidance, and maintain a positive demeanor during training.
 Many have experienced feeling like a burden, especially as white or blue belts, when partnering with higher-ranked individuals.
 Additionally, if there is a substantial weight or size disparity between you and your partner, refrain from using your full weight or strength.
-Allow them space to improve, reserving intense efforts for positional sparring or open mat sessions.
+Allow them space to improve, reserving intense efforts for positional sparring or open mat training sessions.

 Be the BJJ Partner You Would Want: